GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/boomerang/index.md

 **Throw boomerang toward a position**
 Throw boomerang toward a position.

-**Toggle Boomerang is returning property**
-Toggle the property value for boomerang is returning.
-If it was true, it will become false, and if it was false it will become true.

 **Track position of boomerang thrower**
 Track position of boomerang thrower.